Brown Lip Contour 101: Your Step-by-Step Guide

 With a brown liner, you can subtly play with the shape of your lips to achieve your desired look.
 A popular trick for a fuller appearance is to draw a small 'X' at your cupid's bow and then trace the very center of your bottom lip line.
 This simple step instantly adds dimension.
 Beyond just shaping, the liner also acts as a perfect base for your lipstick or gloss.
 It gives the color something to grip onto, which means your look will stay vibrant and in place much longer.
 It’s the secret to making any of your favorite Nude Envie lipsticks truly pop.

-How to Find the Perfect Brown Lip Contour for Your Skin Tone
+How to Find Your Perfect Brown Lip Contour Shade

 Finding the right shade of brown lip liner is the secret to a flawless contour.
 The goal is to choose a color that’s just a few shades deeper than your natural lip color to create believable definition.
 It might sound a little intimidating, but it’s actually pretty simple once you know what to look for.
 Your skin tone is your best guide to finding a shade that complements your complexion beautifully, giving you that perfectly sculpted pout without any harsh lines.
 Let’s break it down so you can find your perfect match.